orioltomas79/swa-calderilla-react/swa-calderilla-fe/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## Material UI Integration

+This project uses [Material UI (MUI)](https://mui.com/) as its main React UI component library, providing a modern, accessible, and customizable set of components that follow Google’s Material Design guidelines.

+### Key Dependencies

+- **@mui/material**: The core Material UI component library for React, offering a wide range of ready-to-use UI components.
+- **@mui/icons-material**: Provides Material Design icons as React components for use throughout the app.
+- **@emotion/react** and **@emotion/styled**: Peer dependencies required by MUI for styling components using the Emotion CSS-in-JS library.
+- **@fontsource/roboto**: Supplies the Roboto font, which is the default font for Material UI components and recommended for a consistent Material Design look.

+These dependencies are already included in the project’s `package.json`.
+You can use Material UI components and icons directly in your React code.
+For more information and usage examples, see the [Material UI documentation](https://mui.com/).

 ## TypeScript Configuration Files

 This project uses multiple TypeScript configuration files to separate concerns for different parts of the codebase: